arkady-emelyanov/kafkabeat/README.md

 For plain codec, timestamp field will be set either as provided by Kafka message (requires Kafka 0.10+), or as current time.

-For json codec, before fallback to Kafka message timestamp, top-level field "@timestamp" with expected layout `"2006-01-02T15:04:05.000Z"` will be analyzed.
+For json codec, before fallback to Kafka message timestamp, top-level field defined on configuration parameter `timestamp_key` (defaults to `"@timestamp"`) with layout defined on configuration parameter `timestamp_layout` (defaults to `"2006-01-02T15:04:05.000Z"`) will be analyzed.

 ### Examples